-- Delineation of aquatic resources (including wetlands and riparian habitat) subject to the jurisdiction of the U.S. Army Corps of Engineers (Corps), Regional Water Quality Control Board (Regional Board), CDFW, and the MSHCP riparian/riverine area and vernal pool policy; - Performance of general biological surveys; - Performance of vegetation mapping for the Study Area; - Performance of habitat assessments and site-specific biological surveys to evaluate the presence/absence of special-status species in accordance with the requirements of CEQA and the MSHCP; - Performance of a focused survey for rare plants; and - Performance of a focused survey for burrowing owl.
+- Evaluation of aquatic resources (including wetlands and riparian habitat) subject to the jurisdiction of the U.S. Army Corps of Engineers (Corps), Regional Water Quality Control Board (Regional Board), CDFW, and the MSHCP riparian/riverine areas and vernal pool policy; - Performance of vegetation mapping for the Study Area; - Performance of habitat assessments and site-specific biological surveys to evaluate the presence/absence of special-status species in accordance with the requirements of CEQA and the MSHCP; - Performance of a focused survey for rare plants; and - Performance of a focused survey for burrowing owl.

 The focus of the biological surveys was determined through initial site reconnaissance, a review of the CNDDB (CDFW 2022), CNPS 9th edition online inventory (CNPS 2022), Natural Resource Conservation Service soil data (NRCS 2022), MSHCP species and habitat maps and sensitive soil maps (Dudek 2003), other pertinent literature, and knowledge of the region.
+Site-specific general surveys within the Study Area were conducted on foot in the proposed development areas for each target plant or animal species identified below.
 Table 2-1 provides a summary list of survey dates, survey types and personnel.